fbpx

 Hasan: People are always asking me, as you did, ‘What made you go into plumbing?’
 The main reason was because I wanted to be self-directing in my own life.
 I wanted to be self-employed.
 Also, plumbing is elemental.
 It is water.
 It’s the stuff of life.
 So to me, becoming a plumber was symbolic as well as financially fulfilling, and fun, and great, and all of those things.
 It gave me much more than just ‘doing the plumbing’.
 It gave me what I wanted in my life—which was that I could, when I was at the height my self-employed plumbing career, work as much as or as little as I wanted.
 I earned as much as I wanted.
 And I was a hero, so it was fulfilling me in more than one way.

 I needed to get that across to people, because I think a lot of people believe that you work, you retire, then you die.
 I wanted to encourage people, particularly to help empower women into living lives that they wanted.
-I wanted also to share how going into plumbing had done that for me.
+That’s what I wanted to also share: how going into plumbing had done that for me.
 The book is not about plumbing.
 When I tell people I’ve written a book called The Joy of Plumbing, they go, ‘Oh, I need a book about plumbing.’
 And I say to them, ‘It’s not about plumbing.’

 Commusoft: It’s got more of a self-helpy vibe, doesn’t it?